Separation is Optimal for LQR under Intermittent Feedback: System Model

 \section{System Model}

 Consider the single-loop, discrete-time, scalar LTI system illustrated in Fig.~\ref{fig:Sys_Model}.
-The plant $\mathcal{P}$ evolves according to
+The plant evolves according to

 where $X_k$ denotes the system state, $U_k$ the control input, and $W_k$ an additive disturbance.
-The disturbance sequence $\{W_k\}$ is assumed to be i.i.d., zero-mean, with finite variance $\sigma_W^2$, and symmetric around zero.
-The controller receives intermittent information through a switch with a fixed \(\tau \geq 1\) delay, so that the observation available to the controller is
+The disturbance sequence $\{W_k\}$ is assumed to be i.i.d., zero-mean, with finite variance $\sigma_W^2$, and symmetrically distributed about zero (not necessarily Gaussian).
+The controller receives intermittent information through the scheduling mechanism with a fixed \(\tau \geq 1\) delay, so that the observation available to the controller is

-where \(D_{k} \in \{0,1\}\) denotes the switching decision at time \(k\).
-In the sequel, we discuss why at least a one-step delay must be introduced between the switch and the controller.
+where \(D_{k} \in \{0,1\}\) denotes the scheduling decision at time \(k\).
+In the sequel, we discuss why at least a one-step delay must be introduced between the scheduling mechanism and controller.